 Although everyone thinks about 30- and 15-year terms, there are other options.
 On government loans, you also have 20- and 25-year options for terms.

 On the conventional side, you can get a fixed-rate term of anywhere between 8 – 30 years, so you can really customize your options.
 We call this the YOURgage®.
 You may find that this gives you the opportunity to shave years off your term while still being comfortable with your payment because you have the flexibility to pick your exact term.

-Which Mortgage Is Right For You?
+The Bottom Line: Which Of The Different Types Of Mortgages Is Right For You?